 Use case provides a specific scenario for lightweight M2M application.
 The motivation of use case is to help technical designers to understand market demand and lightweight M2M functional requirements.
 Application story is told in use case and its characteristics are listed in details.

-The air condition is a typical application for lightweight M2M.
-It helps to comprehend what specific features lightweight M2M ask for.

 Impact on Other Specifications

 N.A